tagoso/dataviz-tago-so/src/thoresen-vessels.md

 ## Notes

-This project is for the Thoresen sailers and their family 🏠👥🚢.
+This project is for the Thoresen sailers and their family 🏠👥🩷🚢

 This covers only the AIS Stream by volunteers.
-Updated every 30 mins to 1 hour.
+Gets updated every 15 mins.

-🟢 = Located in last 24 hours
+🟢 = Located in the last 4 hours
-🟠 = Located in last 14 days
+🟠 = Located in the last 7 days
-⚪️ = Located more than 14 days ago
+⚪️ = Located more than 7 days ago